-2. The Drafting Process: Example
+2. The Drafting Process in Action

-Here is an outline for an essay with the following working thesis: "Coding should be taught as a core subject throughout K-12 education."
+Here is an outline for an essay with the following working thesis: Coding should be taught as a core subject throughout K-12 education.

+I. Introduction

-- Introduction: Working thesis: Coding should be taught as a core subject throughout K-12 education.
+A. Working thesis: Coding should be taught as a core subject throughout K-12 education.

-- Technology Improves educational outcomes
+II.
+Technology improves educational outcomes.

-- A. Tahnk

-- B.Devaney

-- III.
-Technology helps students become creators, thus building entrepreneurial, creative, and needed job skills
+III.
+Technology helps students become creators, thus building entrepreneurial, creative, and needed job skills.

-- A.Levine
+A. Levine

-- IV.
-Counterarguments: Too expensive to implement; just expand income gap; not all students need to code just as all don't need to play piano.
+IV.
+Counterarguments: Too expensive to implement; just expands income gap; not all students need to code, just as all don't need to play piano.

-- V. Conclusion: Coding is the new literacy
+V. Conclusion: Coding is the new literacy.

-- A. Rushkoff
+A. Rushkoff

 The writer plans to argue that technology improves educational outcomes, and to use a couple of sources to support that claim.
-His or her next point is that technology can help students to become creators, rather than passive users.
+Her next point is that technology can help students to become creators, rather than passive users.
 This would encourage entrepreneurship, creativity, and other desirable job skills.
 There is a source to support this claim as well.

 Next is an exploration of counterarguments, including that this plan would be too expensive to implement, and that it would expand the income gap.
-Another counterargument is that not all students need to learn to code, just as all students do not need to learn to play the piano or pursue other educational directions.
+Another counterargument is that not all students need to learn to code, just like not all students need to learn to play the piano or pursue other educational directions.

-The conclusion will focus on discussion of how coding is a new form of literacy.

-Based on the outline, here is a first draft of the essay:
+The conclusion will then focus on a discussion of how coding is a new form of literacy.
+Based on the outline, here is a first draft of the first two paragraphs of the essay:

 American students continue to lag substantially behind their global peers in terms of educational achievement.
-People discuss many reasons for this lag, from spoiled, lazy millennials to an underfunded, under-supported education system.
-However, perhaps one explanation is our backwards-focused education system, still emphasizing the same topics and teaching them in the same old-fashioned ways.
-Well we should not ditch teaching Reading, Writing, Math, Science,

-History, Literature and other core topics, we should also institute widespread, K-12 education in coding and digital literacy in order to Foster 21st century citizens.
+People discuss many reasons for this lag, one being an underfunded, under-supported education system.
+However, perhaps another explanation is our backwards-focused education system, still emphasizing the same topics and teaching them in the same old-fashioned ways.
+While we should not abandon teaching reading, writing, math, science, history, literature, and other core topics, we should also institute widespread K-12 education in coding and digital literacy in order to foster 21st-century citizens.

-The use of technology in classrooms improve student learning outcomes.
+The use of technology in classrooms improves student learning outcomes.
 Jeana Lee Tahnk (2014) states that a vast majority of teachers use the internet in their teaching and student interactions.
-And moreover, "instructors have reported that digital technology in the classroom has increased students academic performance," (par.
+Moreover, "instructors have reported that digital technology in the classroom has increased students' academic performance" (para.
 2).
-Beyond this anecdotal evidence, educational technology improves the learning of at-risk students, in particular, as shown and in recent report from the Alliance for Excellent Education and the Stanford Center for Opportunity Policy in Education.
-On this report, Laura Devaney (2014) asserts, "Interactive Learning and other technology-enabled strategies can increase engagement and significantly improve achievement among at-risk students," (par.
-1)..
+Beyond this anecdotal evidence, educational technology improves the learning of at-risk students in particular, as shown in the recent report from the Alliance for Excellent Education and the Stanford Center for Opportunity Policy in Education.
+On this report, Laura Devaney (2014) asserts, "Interactive learning and other technology-enabled strategies can increase engagement and significantly improve achievement among at-risk students" (para.
+1).
 These findings highlight the value of using technology to enhance education, but they are not focused on coding specifically.